GenUSA-Learners/jwd-nat-flex-06/JS/06-unit-testing/Activities/01-unit-test-debrief/README.md

 ## Getting Started

 1. Select one group member to be the coder for the group, the coder will follow the following instructions with the help of the group:
     * Familiarize yourself with the code first in `app.js`.
 Then move to the `test` folder and come up with some simple tests in `app.test.js` that ensure we will get the output we expect and set up for further test-driven development.
-Don't forget to run the following bash command to install the mocha and chai packages before running tests:
+Don't forget to run the following bash command to install the mocha and chai packages before running tests - you'll need to navigate to the `unsolved` folder in your terminal before running these commands:

     ```bash
     npm init -y